SAP-samples/teched2023-IN267/exercise/README.md

 ![](images/77c3b6320f2aefed38c9f3f9529cb539.png)

 Enter an ID for the data graph.
-This name must be unique, and therefore `must` start with `uNN`, where `NN` is your user id`.` For instance, if your tenant-user is “user31”, you can name the data graph `u31-rp`.
+This name must be unique, and therefore _must_ start with `uNN`, where `NN` is your user id.
+For instance, if your tenant-user is `user31`, you can name the data graph `u31-rp`.

 ![](images/89ea25664aff1a296bb84e39a811b9ef.png)